What happens if your car title is signed but never transferred?

-When you go to sell a vehicle, you can have the title signed around by the buyer and seller, but that is not a guarantee that the buyer will then go to the Department of Motor Vehicles and get the title officially transferred and registered in their name.
+When you go to sell a vehicle, you can have the title signed by the buyer and seller, but there is no guarantee that the buyer will then take the car title to the Department of Motor Vehicles (DMV) and get the title officially transferred and registered appropriately.

 What is Title Jumping?